ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

    ```
    ssh –Y <username>@teach.scinet.utoronto.ca
    ```
+If this gives you an error, try using the following command instead: `LANG=C ssh -Y <username>@teach.scinet.utoronto.ca`

 Now you are logged into SciNet’s super computer system.
 There are two main login nodes: `$HOME` and `$SCRATCH`.
 This is where you develop, prepare and submit jobs.

 When you log in, you are automatically taken to the `$HOME` node (you can confirm using `pwd`).
 This is a read-only node, used mainly for moving files from your computer into SciNet.
 We will be running all analyses on the `$SCRATCH` node.